How to Pay off Student Loans Fast, No Matter How Much Money You Make

 Even if you don’t intend to leave your job, having an offer from another company is a powerful negotiating tool when you’re seeking better compensation and benefits.

 And when you’re deciding between jobs, check to see if the company offers student loan repayment assistance.
-Many companies, including Fidelity, Staples, Aetna and Live Nation, now offer student loan assistance as a benefit for employees.
+Many companies, including Fidelity, Aetna and Live Nation, now offer student loan assistance as a benefit for employees.